Commencement Ceremony: Day-Of Guide

 Undergraduate candidates will be presented to the Board of Trustees by school.
 The dean for each college will call for their baccalaureate candidates to stand and then call for the associate candidates to stand.
 Once candidates in all colleges have been presented, degrees are conferred.

 The presenter marshal will call the graduates to come forward as he asks the marshals to escort them to the platform to receive their diplomas.
 The marshals will lead the graduates, by college, from the seating area in single-file procession order to the stage.
 When you come to the stage-right lectern on stage, hand your reader card to the presenter marshal.
 Once your name is called, you will proceed across the stage and receive your diploma.
 When you return to your seat, please be seated.

-When all diplomas have been awarded and the graduates are back in their seats, representatives of the PNW Alumni Community and of the senior class will speak.
-There will be a recessional for the platform party and faculty followed by the graduates.
+When all diplomas have been awarded and the graduates are back in their seats, representatives of the PNW Alumni Community and the senior class will speak.
+There will be a recessional for the platform party and faculty, followed by the graduates.